Introduction | Methods and Qualifiers | Data Layers | Sources | Special Thanks | Site Credits | Legal

-Climate Central’s Submergence Risk Map shows areas vulnerable to flooding from combined sea level rise, storm surge, and tides, or to permanent submersion by long-term sea level rise.
-It incorporates the latest, high-resolution, high-accuracy lidar elevation data supplied by NOAA, displays points of interest, and contains layers displaying social vulnerability, population density, and property value.
-It provides the ability to search by location name or zip code.
+Climate Central’s Surging Seas: Risk Zone map shows areas vulnerable to near-term flooding from different combinations of sea level rise, storm surge, tides, and tsunamis, or to permanent submersion by long-term sea level rise.
+Within the U.S., it incorporates the latest, high-resolution, high-accuracy lidar elevation data supplied by NOAA, displays points of interest, and contains layers displaying social vulnerability, population density, and property value.
+Outside the U.S., it utilizes satellite-based elevation data from NASA.
+It provides the ability to search by location name or postal code.

-This web tool was recently highlighted at the launch of The White House's Climate Data Initiative.
+This web tool was highlighted at the launch of The White House's Climate Data Initiative in March 2014.
 Climate Central's original Surging Seas was featured on NBC, CBS, and PBS national news, the cover of The New York Times, in hundreds of other stories, and in testimony for the U.S. Senate.
 The Atlantic Cities named it the most important map of 2012.
-The Submergence Risk Map and the Risk Finder apply methods from the same peer-reviewed science to new and improved data.
-Climate Central is developing these tools for all coastal U.S. states.
+Both the Risk Zone map and the Risk Finder are grounded in peer-reviewed science.

 Methods and Qualifiers

-For more information, visit Science Behind the Tool or read an example of one of our reports.
+For more information, visit Science Behind the Tool or read a U.S. state report (e.g. Florida) or global report.

 For more information on how Surging Seas incorporates levees and elevation data in Louisiana, view our Louisiana levees and DEMs methods PDF.